Darshan0629/ML-unsupervised-learning-workshop/README.md

 ## License

-This workshop is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This workshop is licensed under the MIT License.

 Happy learning!
 If you have any questions or feedback, feel free to reach out to us.